GameServerManagers/LinuxGSM-Docs/Logging.md

 _Note: `logdays="0"` means logs will be removed if older than 24h._

 ## Log clearing
-LGSM clears outdated logs according to `logdays` variable setting.
+LinuxGSM clears outdated logs according to `logdays` variable setting.
 This will affect `script` and `console` logs, as well as common game logs.

 ### Gamelogs management

-LGSM also clears logs from common locations to prevent them from using gigabytes of disk space, including:
+LinuxGSM also clears logs from common locations to prevent them from using gigabytes of disk space, including:
 * `${systemdir}/logs`
 * `${systemdir}/*/logs`
 * `${systemdir}/addons/sourcemod/logs`